johanbrook/johanbrook.com/src/posts/2022-02-23-my-favourite-software.md

 date: 2022-02-23
 location: My living room in Stockholm
 excerpt: Various software I love and use a lot.
-keywords:
-  - lume
-  - deno
-  - typescript
-  - curl
+tags:
-  - numi
+    - dev
-  - tweetbot
+    - software
 ---

 ## 1. Typescript